ARMmbed/mbed-os-5-docs/docs/introduction/terms.md

 ## U

 **utest** - A [test harness](../debug-test/utest-asynchronous-c-test-harness.html) you can use to execute a specified series of (asynchronous) C++ test cases.

+## Inclusive terminology commitment

+Arm values inclusive communities.
+Arm recognizes that we and our industry have used terms that can be offensive.
+Arm strives to lead the industry and create change.

+This document includes terms that can be offensive.
+We will replace these terms in a future issue of this document.
+If you find offensive terms in this document, please contact [terms@arm.com](mailto:terms@arm.com).